All Episodes

 They raised your rates.

-This is something for you and everybody within the sound of my mellifluous voice, needs to hear and don't doubt me.
+This is something for you and everybody within the sound of my mellifluous voice needs to hear and don't doubt me.

-Because even with all of this bailing out, they still can't give you free health care.
+They raised your insurance rates because even with all of this bailing out, they still can't give you free health care.

 They want to pitch it as free health care.

-Now, I I have to say, the average doctor visit, I looked it up while I was talking to you.
+Now, I have to say, the average doctor visit, I looked it up while I was talking to you.

-The average doctor visit is 400 bucks.
+The average doctor visit is $400.

-It never it never will be.
+It never will be.

-Just a little point that I want to.
+Just a little point that I want to bruce thanks for the call.

 We'll be right back.